dmidlo/histdata.com-tools/docs/proposal-engine-portfolios.md

 It translates deterministically to an explicit motif-only portfolio; it does not silently add the other engines or import their evidence.

-Retained #454 HistData evidence qualifies empirical motif for reconstruction.
+Retained #454 evidence historically qualified empirical motif under the legacy promotion policy.
+The #490 powered qualification campaign supersedes that permission for an exact plan: all 12 executable HistData engines are currently `insufficient_evidence` at the observed powered support, while the deferred broker-target bridge is `refused`.
+Consequently the honest powered result is no product selection.
+A plan bound to that dossier fails closed instead of constructing an executable portfolio or silently falling back to motif.

-Other non-broker engines remain benchmark-eligible after failed promotion gates.
-Consequently the honest current product is an explicitly documented single-qualified-engine portfolio.
-It reports `portfolio_diversity_claim=single-qualified-engine`; it does not describe ensemble-member variation as cross-model diversity.
+Plans without a powered dossier retain the legacy v2.4 compatibility behavior and describe motif as a `single-qualified-engine`; they do not claim that ensemble-member variation is cross-model diversity.
+New qualification-aware work should bind the dossier and honor its stricter no-decision result.

 The ensemble plan may describe more seed members than the retention policy permits the product to publish.
 Only the predeclared retained-member set is